Odd/Even Bridge Sudoku by Philip Newman

 or solve online (using SudokuPad)

-Author/Opus: This is the 74th puzzle from Bill Murphy, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 125th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.

 Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-No two adjacent cells that share an edge can differ by 1 or have a ratio of 2.
+Each of the four 3×3 shaded regions must also contain the numbers 1 to 9 without repeats.
+Along each line, the numbers in every region it passes through have the same sum.
+(In this puzzle, for example, R4C5 + R5C4 = R6C3.)

 Solution: PDF; solving video with explanation to be added later from GAS team.